matthiasdiener/selective-page-migration-ccnuma/src/RangedAddressSanitizer/README.txt

 # Installation Instructions
 1. Copy contents into lib/Transforms/Instrumentation/
 2. Run make in Runtime/
-3. Let FASANMODULE point to the BC runtime module
+3. Let FASANMODULE point to the BC runtime module (using the supplied Makefile)

 # Usage instructions
 With the patch applied, ASan will always run with the optimization enabled (-fsanitize=address).